 Thank you for the opportunity to capture the beautiful details of life with a newborn!
-I have no doubt it will be a beautiful, love-filled day with many amazing moments.
-Big and small.
+I have no doubt it will be a beautiful, filled with love and many amazing moments.
 This guide is mostly a collection of suggestions.
 As you might already know, life with a newborn is rarely predictable.
 Don’t worry though, be prepared to go with the flow & embrace whatever the moment gives us.
 I promise you there's beauty in every moment.
-My hope is that this guide will prepare you for what to expect on the day I arrive to document your beautiful new little babe.

 If you'd like your session to take place in the hospital be sure to give yourself a little bit of time to refresh, rest & recover.
-I strongly recommend letting your medical staff know you've hired a professional photographer to come spend some time with you & your family.
-Your session may also take place after you've been discharged as a homecoming or as standard in-home session.
-If an emergency situation presents itself, meaning mom or baby is in critical condition, please send a quick text so I am at least aware.
-If you wish for your session to take place while baby is in NICU please discuss this with your medical providers first as they will have the final say if I'm allowed in to document your story.
+I strongly recommend letting your medical staff know you've hired a professional photographer to spend some time with you & your family in recovery.
+Your session may also take place after you've been discharged, as a homecoming or as an in-home session.
+If an emergency situation presents itself, meaning mom or baby is in critical condition, please send a quick text so I know it might be awhile.
+I promise not to bombard you with questions.
+If you wish for your session to take place while baby is in the NICU please discuss this with your medical providers first as they will have the final say if I'm allowed in to document your story.

 Birth Center or Home Birth Sessions

-If baby is born at a birth center and everyone is well then you will likely be released within hours of delivery.
-If you wish for your session to take place before leaving the birth center please discuss this with your birth providers beforehand for approval.
+If baby is born at a birth center and everyone is well then you'll likely be released within hours of delivery.
+If you wish for your session to take place before leaving the birth center please discuss this with your birth providers and let me know what you decide.

 What should I wear?